I Made Friends with the Second Prettiest Girl in My Class: Characters

+Itsuki's secretary, who owes her position at the company to Itsuki's trust in her.
+Her feelings for Itsuki deepen when she discovers Itsuki's divorce papers, but she willingly abandons them after seeing how the divorce affected Maki.

 Production

 Takata became a member of Kadokawa Corporation's user-generated novel publishing website Kakuyomu in February 2016.
 He chose Kakuyomu over Shōsetsuka ni Narō to start writing web novels because there were few people on Kakuyomu, which officially began its service in February 2016.
 He wrote several novels, and one of his works, Toshiue Elite Onna Kishi ga Boku no Mae de dake Kawaii (年上エリート女騎士が僕の前でだけ可愛い), which won the grand prize in the 4th Kakuyomu Web Novel Contest for the romantic comedy category, was acquired by Kadokawa Shoten who began to publish it as a light novel with under their Kadokawa Sneaker Bunko imprint between 2019 and 2020 with only two volumes published.
 I Made Friends with the Second Prettiest Girl in My Class won the special prize in the 6th Kakuyomu Web Novel Contest for the romantic comedy category, but this time the story takes place in modern Japan, instead of a fantasy world.